tanmayp01/FakeNewsPredictionModel/README.md

 # FakeNewsPredictionModel
-This repository contains a Fake News Prediction Model that uses a Logistic Regression algorithm to classify news articles as fake or real.
-The model is trained on a dataset of news articles, with a focus on data pre-processing, splitting the data into training and testing sets, and then training the Logistic Regression model.
+The **Fake News Prediction Model** employs a **Logistic Regression** algorithm to classify news articles as fake or real.
+Trained on a comprehensive dataset, it focuses on data pre-processing, splitting the data into training and testing sets, and subsequently training the model.
+Designed to enhance the detection of misinformation, this project aims to ensure the accuracy and reliability of news content.

-#Features
-#Data Preprocessing: Cleaning and preparing the dataset.
-#Data Splitting: Dividing data into training and testing sets.
-#Model Training: Training a Logistic Regression model.
-#Prediction and Evaluation: Assessing model performance and making predictions.